OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

 Group Mapping
 =============

-You can make new users belong to an specific group or groups.
+You can make new users belong to a specific group or groups.
 To do this a mapping is generated from the LDAP group to an existing OpenNebula group.
-This system uses a mapping file specified by ``:mapping_file`` parameter and resides in OpenNebula ``var`` directory.
-The mapping file can be generated automatically using data in the group template that tells which LDAP group maps to that specific group.
+This system uses a mapping file specified by the ``:mapping_file`` parameter and resides in the OpenNebula ``var`` directory.
+The mapping file can be generated automatically using data in the group template that defines which LDAP group maps to that specific group.
 For example we can add in the group template this line:

 .. code-block:: bash

     GROUP_DN="CN=technicians,CN=Groups,DC=example,DC=com"

-And in the LDAP configuration file we set the ``:mapping_key`` to ``GROUP_DN``.
+and in the LDAP configuration file we set the ``:mapping_key`` to ``GROUP_DN``.
 This tells the driver to look for the group DN in that template parameter.
-This mapping expires the number of seconds specified by ``:mapping_timeout``.
+This mapping expires after the number of seconds specified by ``:mapping_timeout``.
 This is done so the authentication is not continually querying OpenNebula.

 You can also disable the automatic generation of this file and do the mapping manually.
 The mapping file is in YAML format and contains a hash where the key is the LDAP's group DN and the value is the ID of the OpenNebula group.
 For example: